CivML-PolyMtl/OpenIPDM/README.md

 ## Acknowledgments

+This project is funded by the Transportation Ministry of Quebec Province (MTQ), Canada.

 Some parts of the project have greatly benefited from existing work:

 * Kevin Murphy ([Kalman filter toolbox for Matlab](https://www.cs.ubc.ca/~murphyk/Software/Kalman/kalman.html#other))